BrianLusina/PythonSnips/algorithms/dynamic_programming/min_path_sum/README.md

 ### Space Complexity

-The space complexity is O(n) since we only maintain a single working array `dp` with on entry per row.
+The space complexity is O(n) since we only maintain a single working array `dp` with one entry per row.